Solid Waste Planning

 Solid Waste Management Plan

 Walla Walla County and the incorporated jurisdictions have chosen to meet their waste planning requirement by participating in a joint Walla Walla County Solid Waste Management Plan (SWMP).
-The final preliminary review draft has now been submitted to the Department of Ecology for review.
-Ecology's review will take up to 120 days and then the Plan will be finalized for submittal to local jurisdictions for adoption.
-We will post timeline updates here as available.
+The SWMP was finalized in late 2014 and adopted by all plan partners; final approval of the SWMP by the Department of Ecology was received in February 2015.